dsccommunity/dsccommunity.org/content/guidelines/contributing.md

    git push my changes-from-PR#<number> --force  # Change to the PR number, i.e. git push my changes-from-PR#34 --force
    ```

-1. Now, go to you forked repository on GitHub and create the pull request the
+1. Now, go to your forked repository on GitHub and create the pull request the
   normal way.